ekeih/InfiniteWisdom/README.md

     [...]
 ```

+`InfiniteWisdom` will automatically use the best available analyser for a specific
+image at the given time.
+If a better result can be achieved with a
+different analyser it will upgrade the analysis when the better analyser
+has enough capacity.

 ### Uploader

 By default `InfiniteWisdom` uses the downloaded image data to send
 images to telegram users.
-When an image has been sent to a user and
+When an image has been sent to a user - and
-was therefore uploaded to telegram servers this uploaded image can be
+was therefore uploaded to telegram servers - the uploaded image can be
 reused for subsequent messages.
 To speed up the process of uploading images
-to telegram servers this uploader can be used that sends images without
+to telegram servers the uploader feature can be used to send images to a
-telegram image id in the given interval.
+specific (possibly private) chat.

 Note that the telegram bot API has a rate limit for sending messages to
 a chat.
-Use an interval of at least 3 seconds to prevent problems.
+Use an interval of **at least 3 seconds** to prevent problems.

 ```yaml
 InfiniteWisdom: